nebari-dev/nebari/docs/source/installation/usage.md

 ```
 .
+├── .github             # if "--ci-provider github-actions" was passed in, then an action scripts folder is also generated
 ├── environments        # stores the conda environments
 ├── image               # docker images used on deployment: jupyterhub, jupyterlab, and dask-gateway
 │   ├── dask-worker